Dishavasani09/Unicorn-Companies-Data-Analysis/README.md

 # Unicorn Companies Analysis

-This repository contains SQL queries and the slide presentation for the analytical project on 1060 unicorn companies in 46 countries worldwide.
+This repository contains SQL queries for the analytical project on 1060 unicorn companies in 46 countries worldwide.
 This project aims at exploring the answers to the following questions:
 1. Which unicorn companies have had the biggest return on investment?
 2. How long does it usually take for a company to become a unicorn?
 3. Which industries have the most unicorns?